-- City Hall redevelopment and reintegration into a pattern of walkable blocks and streets.
-The high visibility of this site from I-10 could also make it attractive to other civic uses such as a downtown arena.
-See page 3.19. - 2 Union Plaza District development focused around a refurbished Union Square.
-Expanding the Union Plaza District into the existing railyards. - Oowntown Pathway providing quality pedestrian pathways throughout the Downtown. - Convention Center strategies for potential adjustments to make the convention center better relate to the surrounding streets. - San Jacinto Plaza revitalization of San Jacinto Plaza into a more unified signature civic space.
+- 1 City Hall redevelopment and reintegration into a pattern of walkable blocks and streets. - 2 Union Plaza District development focused around a refurbished Union Square.
+5 San Jacinto Plaza - revitalization of San Expanding the Union Plaza District into the existing railyards. - 3 Downtown Pathway providing quality pedestrian pathways throughout the Downtown. - 4 Convention Center strategies for potential adjustments to make the convention center better address the surrounding streets. - Jacinto Plaza into a more unified signature civic space.
 Focusing on completing the shaping of the space by examining opportunities for new development.

-Great Streets & Public Spaces City Hall and its environs, as they exist today, do not physically project a civic presence.
-By reconfiguring City Hall's site, this can be remedied by adding new buildings that use their mass to shape public spaces into well-defined streets and plazas.
+Great Streets & Public Spaces

+City Hall and its environs, as they exist today, do not physically project a civic presence.
+By reconfiguring City Hall's site, this can be remedied by first seeking opportunities to add new buildings that use their mass to shape public spaces into well-defined streets and plazas.
 Key façades and focal architectural elements should be placed in honorific locations, such as facing the historic Cleveland Square Park bounded by the El Paso Public Library and the El Paso Museum of History.
-New buildings should additionally be designed with adequate permeability, including ample windows and front doors providing "eyes on the street."
+New buildings should additionally be designed with adequate permeability, ample windows, and front doors providing "eyes on the street."